Am I Drug Addict?

 |1-5:||Low level of problems related to drug abuse|

 |6-10:||Moderate level of problems related to drug abuse|

 |11-15:||Substantial level of problems related to drug abuse|

 |16-24:||Severe level of problems related to drug abuse|

 If you scored 6 or above, you should seek a professional substance abuse evaluation.

 If you or a loved one is struggling with a substance abuse problem or addiction, there is hope and help.
-I invite you to call me for a free 15-minute phone consultation to discuss your specific situation and to answer any questions you have about substance abuse assessments and evaluations, addiction counseling and my practice.
+We invite you to call our Houston or Dripping Springs, Texas office for a free 15-minute phone consultation.
+We’re happy to discuss your specific situation and to answer any questions you have this substance abuse assessment and evaluations, addiction counseling and our practice.